StakeNow/SIWT/packages/acq/README.md

 #### NFT

 Use this if you want to test if your user has a certain amount of a certain NFT.
+The `{ name: 'Valid Until', value: 'Unix Timestamp' }` attribute in the NFT metadata can be used to add a time constraint.

 #### XTZ Amount